 Name Title

-T.Leak-Inherent Inherent Information Leakage

 T.Phys-Probing Physical Probing

 T.Malfunction Malfunction due to Environmental Stress

 T.Phys-Manipulation Physical Manipulation

 T.Leak-Forced Forced Information Leakage

 T.Abuse-Func Abuse of Functionality

 T.RND Deficiency of Random Numbers

-Considering Application Note 5 in [6] the TOE provides additional functionality to protect against threats that may occur if the hardware platform is used for multiple applications.
-The TOE provides access control to the memories and to hardware resources providing security services for the software.
+Considering Application Note 4 in [6] the P6021y VB provides additional functionality to protect against threats that may occur if the hardware platform is used for multiple applications.
+The P6021y VB provides access control to the memories and to hardware resources providing security services for the software.

-The Security IC Embedded Software controls all User Data stored by the TOE.
-If multiple applications are running on the TOE the User Data may belong to different applications.
-The access to User Data from application A by the application B contradicts the separation between the different applications and is considered as threat.
-The User Data is stored in the memory and processed by the hardware resources.
+The Security IC Embedded Software controls all user data stored by the P6021y VB.
+If multiple applications are running on the P6021y VB the user data may belong to different applications.
+The access to user data from application A by the application B contradicts the separation between the different applications and is considered as threat.
+The user data is stored in the memory and processed by the hardware resources.

-The TOE shall avert the threat "Unauthorised Memory or Hardware Access (T.Unauthorised-Access)" as specified below.
+The P6021y VB shall avert the threat "Unauthorised Memory or Hardware Access (T.Unauthorised-Access)" as specified below.

+T.Unauthorised-Access Adverse action:

-T.Unauthorised-Access Unauthorised Memory or Hardware Access
+Unauthorised Memory or Hardware Access

-Adverse action: An attacker may try to read, modify or execute code or data stored in restricted memory areas.
+An attacker may try to read, modify or execute code or data stored in restricted memory areas.
 And or an attacker may try to access or operate hardware resources that are restricted by executing code that accidentally or deliberately accesses these restricted hardware resources.